 When to register?

-You have to register as soon as you reached your first £1.000 income.
+You have to register as soon as you reach your first £1,000 income.
 The registration itself has to be done by 5th October in your second business year.

-If your income is lower than £1.000 you can still register voluntarily.
-This is recommended if you want to pay your National Insurance to qualify your pension years.
+If your income is lower than £1,000 you can still register voluntarily.
+This is recommended if you want to pay your National Insurance to qualify for your pension.

 What is needed?